kailash-manasarovar/statement/docs/timeline/2026/june.md

 #### The Indians

-- wip
+- Ganesh and his wife.

 #### The Germans

-- wip
+- Another couple.

 #### The Frenchman

-- wip
+- A man who teaches small aircraft flying, had had a crash with a student the year before, and lives in Corsica.

+#### My suspicion

+- My guess is that they all knew what was going to happen, two of them did it (probably the Russian and the American women) and the rest were independent witnesses of my survival from multiple jurisdictions.

+### Antonio at a temple

+- I see a man who reminds me of Antonio at one of the temples we visit.
+- They're messing with me.

 ### Everest Base Camp and sickness

 - A sudden death at Everest Base Camp would be a good place to get rid of someone without question, I expect, and I wonder about how ill I got there.
 - I started feeling unwell on the journey up to Everest Base Camp from Shigatse.
+- Something happened at the bus stop also where we were split up - the guide walking off with everyone's passports - and I was left with Henry, and Randy was there for a short time, and it was not at all clear where everyone else was at that moment.
+- My rib had been playing up and worsened every time I lifted my bag.
-- My rib was playing up - weakened by continued drugging and poisoning over many years in Spain - and worsening every time I lifted my bag - it had re-opened during a yoga class just a week before which felt so totally unlucky to me.
+- I had a hairline fracture from when I was in my twenties which I believe was weakened by repeated sedated-rape over many years in Spain.
+- It had re-opened during a yoga class just a week before I left for China, which felt so totally unlucky to me, but I realize was likely due to whatever criminal surgeon had removed an egg from me in April 2026 deciding to rape me too, and leaning on me to do so - the same thing happening in Bali.
 - At Everest, I was really unwell and I thought I had Acute Mountain Sickness.
 - Except my oxygen levels were always ok!!!
-About 85%... or more.
+Up at 85%... or more.
+Randy checked.
 - My heart rate however was 130 and I was getting a chest infection but the worse thing of all was the elevated eye pressure, it must have been heading towards 30 ...
 I couldn't see at all.
 - I thought this must be the sudden-blindness glaucoma signs the ophthalmologist in Bangkok warned me about... every light had a slither moon halo impossible to look at it was so bright.
 - My eyes took days to recover.